Fisheries and Oceans Canada Values and Ethics Code

 Message from the Deputy Minister

 As Public Service employees, we provide services to Canadians in line with the policies of the elected government and of our department.
 We are responsible for the use of public funds and resources and often represent our department and the Government of Canada in our communities.
-Our role as public servants places us in a unique position of trust, requiring high standards of ethical behaviour that reflect our commitment to the values of Fisheries and Oceans Canada and the Government of Canada.
+Our role as public servants places us in a unique position of trust, requiring high standards of ethical behaviour that reflect our commitment to the values of the Department of Fisheries and Oceans and the Canadian Coast Guard, and the Government of Canada.

 Our department has an important mandate that directly touches the lives of many families and communities across Canada, and each and every one of us has a key role to play in its delivery.
 Every day, our jobs may present us with difficult decisions.

-Building on the foundation of the Values and Ethics Code for the Public Sector, the Fisheries and Oceans Canada Values and Ethics Code underscores our values.
+Building on the foundation of the Values and Ethics Code for the Public Sector, the Values and Ethics Code for the Department of Fisheries and Oceans and the Canadian Coast Guard underscores our values.
 It sets out the expectations for behaviour governing all activities we perform to fulfill our mandate.
 It is binding on all management and employees, and it requires that we all be familiar with its content.

 Just as our personal values guide our decisions in our personal lives, our organizational values embodied in these guidelines are meant to guide the daily decisions we make at work.